 By Jim Flammang

-Exterior The Miata is loosely patterned after an older British Lotus Elan two-seater.
-The current body is largely unchanged and still features an amalgamation of curves that are offset by few straight lines.
-The manual-folding fabric top has a glass back window with a defogger and can be raised or lowered from the drivers seat without undue twisting.
-A wind blocker panel is included.
+Loosely patterned after an older British Lotus Elan two-seater, the Miata body still exhibits an amalgamation of curves that are offset by few straight lines.
+The manual-folding fabric top has a glass back window with a defogger.
+The back window can be raised or lowered from the drivers seat without undue twisting.
+A wind-blocker panel is included.
 A $1,500 detachable hardtop and a $295 rear spoiler are optional.

-Interior The two-seat Miata has cloth-upholstered bucket seats for both occupants.
+Cloth-upholstered bucket seats hold both occupants.
 Because its only 4 feet tall to the top of the roof, occupants have to drop down into their snug-fitting seats.
-The driver faces a simple dashboard with all the controls and gauges within easy reach.
+The driver faces a simple dashboard, with all of the controls and gauges within easy reach.

-Standard equipment includes air conditioning, variable-assist power steering, power windows and mirrors, intermittent wipers, a CD player, power antenna, tachometer, digital clock, leather-wrapped steering wheel and theft-deterrent system.
-The LS version adds tan leather seating surfaces, a tan fabric top, cruise control, chrome inside door handles, power door locks, a Torsen limited-slip differential, remote keyless entry and a 200-watt Bose CD stereo system with four speakers.
+Standard equipment includes air conditioning, power windows and mirrors, intermittent wipers, a CD player, power antenna, tachometer, digital clock and theft-deterrent system.
+The LS version adds leather seating surfaces, cruise control, power door locks, a Torsen limited-slip differential, remote keyless entry and a 200-watt Bose CD stereo system with four speakers.

-Under the Hood Mazdas 1.8-liter dual-overhead-cam four-cylinder engine with variable valve timing develops 142 hp and teams with a standard five-speed-manual transmission or an optional four-speed automatic.
-A six-speed manual is optional on the Miata LS and is included in the two Special Edition Miatas.
+All models carry Mazdas 1.8-liter dual-overhead-cam four-cylinder engine with variable valve timing.
+It develops 142 horsepower and teams with a standard five-speed-manual transmission or an optional four-speed automatic.
+A six-speed manual is optional on the Miata LS.

-Safety Side-impact airbags are not available, but antilock brakes are optional on the Miata LS and SE models.
-Dual second-generation front airbags with a key-operated deactivation switch for the passenger side are installed.
-The Miata also has seat belt pretensioners and force limiters.
+Side-impact airbags are not available, but antilock brakes are optional on the Miata LS.
+Dual second-generation front airbags include a key-operated deactivation switch for the passenger side.
+Miatas have seat belt pretensioners and force limiters.

-Although the ride can be a bit stiff, which causes the roadster to bounce a bit when traversing rougher pavement, nothing seems to detract from the enriching sports-car experience.
-Engine noise is noticeable, and performance lags behind some rivals, but the traditional-looking Miata still ranks as the one to beat.
+Created for fun, the Miata is just as enjoyable to drive today as it was more than a decade ago.
+The ride can be a bit stiff, which causes the roadster to bounce a bit when traversing rougher pavement, but nothing seems to detract from the enriching sports-car experience.
+Engine noise is noticeable and performance lags behind some rivals, but the traditional-looking Miata still ranks as the one to beat.